jeyasri-s2/individual-project-java/README.md

 ### To Run application

-1. Navigate to CreditCardApplication folder
+1. Navigate to "CreditCardApplication" folder
 2. Run the below command